ForestAdmin/agent-nodejs/docs/agent-customization/actions/scope-context.md

 ## Coding any business logic

-Forest Admin does not impose any restriction on the handler: you are free to write the `execute()` handler to fit your use-case.
+Forest Admin does not impose any restriction on the handler: you are free to write the `execute()` handler to fit your use case.

 You are free to call external APIs, query your database, or perform any work in action handlers.